Rxddy/TastyGo/README.md

 # TastyGo - Food Delivery Application

-A modern food delivery web application built with HTML, CSS, and JavaScript.
+A modern food delivery web application built with HTML, CSS, JavaScript, Node.js, Express, and MongoDB.

-## 🔒 Important Security Note
+## 🔒 Important Security Notes

-This application requires a Google Maps API key to function properly.
-For security reasons, the API key is not included in this repository.
-You must create your own `env.js` file with your API key.
+1. This application requires a Google Maps API key for the frontend.
+2. The backend uses MongoDB Atlas for database storage.
+3. API keys and database credentials should be kept private.

 ## 🚀 Setup Instructions

+### Frontend Setup

 1. Clone the repository:
 ```bash